glynthomas/b2/README.md

 constant polling the network for status updates? when the user is doing nothing [ eating network bandwidth ]

-constant scrolling graph view of music playing or not playing ?
+constant scrolling graph view of music playing or not playing

-two devices active, music upload refresh bug [ polling ], more UI polling !
+two devices active, music upload refresh bug

 browser memory leak from constant polling